Federal Crop Insurance Corporation, USDA.

 FCIC proposes to remove the references to “lowest available dollar span” from the definition of “approved average revenue per acre” and replace it with the term “T-revenue.”
 The “T-revenue” will be used in place of the “lowest available dollar span” when sufficient records are not provided.
 FCIC will develop a “T-revenue” that will represent a value similar to the current “lowest available dollar span.”
 This change is being proposed to facilitate the implementation of a continuous rating methodology to be consistent with other policies.
 Under the current rating methodology a rate class is assigned based on which “dollar span” the insured's average approved revenue falls into.
 Removing references to “dollar spans” and developing a “T-revenue” is necessary in order to migrate to the continuous rating methodology because under the new continuous rating methodology “dollar spans” will no longer be used.

 FCIC proposes to remove the definition of “enterprise unit” from the current Pecan Revenue Crop Insurance Provisions and use the definition of “enterprise unit” contained in the Common Crop Insurance Policy Basic Provisions.
 The Basic Provisions contain additional requirements to qualify for an “enterprise unit” that are not contained in the current definition of “enterprise unit” in the Pecan Revenue Crop Insurance Provisions.
-This change will make the unit structures under the Pecan Revenue Crop Insurance Provisions consistent with other crop programs administered by FCIC.
+This change will make the unit structures under the Pecan Revenue Crop Insurance Provisions consistent Start Printed Page 71278with other crop programs administered by FCIC.

 FCIC proposes to revise the definition of “market price” by: